DikshaDisciplines/YUJ/_posts/2024-02-14-PregnancyYoga.md

 - **Inversions:** Avoid inversions due to possible pressure on your blood vessels and dizziness.

-- **Holding poses:** Avoid holding poses for extended periods.
+- **Holding asanas:** Avoid holding asanas for extended periods.
 Take breaks and move around to prevent blood flow issues.

 - **Moving positions:** Transition slowly from supine to sitting and standing positions.

-- **Trust your instincts:** If a pose doesn't feel right, stop it.
+- **Trust your instincts:** If a asana doesn't feel right, stop it.

 ### Specific Pregnancy Conditions and Cautions: